jsnewby/rust_middleware/README.md

 The middleware will automatically set up its DB on initialization, and run migrations after an update, if they are necessary.

+On Ubuntu 18 and 19 the following packages are needed: `libpq-dev`, `libssl-dev` and `zlib1g-dev`.
+YMMV depending on whether you've e.g. gcc installed.

 ## How to run

 ### Development mode